UserVida/Kickstarter-analysis/README.md

 The graph shows a visual of the number of successful, failed and canceled theatre kickstarter projects over the months that the projects were launched.
 The lines represent the different outcomes.

 ### Analysis of Outcomes Based on Goals
-This analysis was performed using conditional and aggregate functions to analyze the relationship between the goal amount and the outcome of kickstarter projects that were specifically for plays.
+This analysis was performed using conditional and math functions to analyze the relationship between the goal amount and the outcome of kickstarter projects for plays.
 Using the conditional COUNTIF statement, the columns were populated with the count of plays that matched the outcome in the columns and the goal amounts in the row indexes.
 In the "Total Projects" column, the sum of each row was calculated to get the total amount of play kickstarter projects within a certain goal amount.
 The percentage values for the outcomes was calculated by dividing the number of play projects in an outcome by the total number of play projects for that row.

 ![Outcomes_vs_Goals_DataRange](https://user-images.githubusercontent.com/97644424/156867982-79f24b6e-0f63-4c09-bdb9-060eecf8fe20.png)

 Based on the percentage data a line graph was created with the goal amount ranges in the x-axis and the percentage values in the y-value.
 The lines represent the different outcomes.
 The graph provides an easy visualization of the relationship between goal amounts and the outcomes of the play projects.